dubreuia/intellij-plugin-save-actions/README.md

 ## Bugs / features

 Dat plugin do not work ?
 You can [ask me on twitter](https://twitter.com/dubreuia) or [create an issue on github](https://github.com/dubreuia/intellij-plugin-save-actions/issues).

+## Compatibility

+This plugin works with Java 6+ and Intellij IDEA Community Edition after 131 (around version 13).

 ## Licence